iramhasan20/iramhasan20/README.md

 ## Hi there!
 I am Iram Hasan

-I am a finance and data analytics research professional with expertise in financial modeling, quantitative research, and investment analysis.
+I am a finance researcher with seven years of experience, specializing in data science techniques, quantitative analysis, and statistical modeling.
-My research spans corporate finance, risk assessment, and data-driven decision-making, applying analytical techniques to evaluate financial performance, investment strategies, and the impact of ESG and CSR factors on corporate value.
+Currently pursuing a PhD at IIT Delhi, India, my research focuses on corporate finance, investment analysis, and the impact of CSR and ESG factors on financial performance.

-Proficient in Python, R, and statistical tools, I specialize in data analysis, econometrics, and risk-return evaluations.
+Proficient in Python, R, and advanced machine learning methods, I apply panel data regression, time-series analysis, and asset-pricing models to solve complex financial and business challenges.
-My research expertise includes panel data regression, asset-pricing models, and advanced statistical techniques to derive meaningful insights.
+My expertise includes risk assessment, econometrics, and data-driven decision-making, leveraging large datasets to extract actionable insights.

-I have a strong interest in leveraging data science and analytics to drive financial decision-making, with applications in corporate finance, investment research, and sustainable finance.
+I have a strong publication record in peer-reviewed journals and have presented at various international conferences.
-My research explores how financial markets, corporate strategies, and ESG factors intersect, supporting informed decision making and strategic investment approaches.
+Passionate about sustainable finance and investment strategies, I integrate data science and machine learning to drive innovation, optimize financial models, and enhance strategic decision-making.